 These incredible animals are certainly impressive to see in the wild.
 Words truly can’t describe the adrenaline, mystery, wonder, and connection with nature that comes with seeing African wildlife up close in its natural habitat.
 When you’re on safari, you may be staying in luxurious accommodations, but you can’t forget that you’re entering nature’s domain.
 This is truly a wild world.

-Meet the Big 5 of Africa, and see if you can spot these magnificent creatures on safari!
+Meet the stars of African wildlife: the Big 5.
+See if you can spot these magnificent creatures in the wild on safari!

 Lions are the most social of the all the big cats.
 They live together in groups called “prides” consisting of about 15 lions at a time.
 Male lions defend the pride’s territory and female lions (lionesses) do the hunting.
 Lions can run for short bursts at 50 miles an hour, but they don’t have the stamina to keep that pace for long distances.

 Their roars can be heard from as far as 5 miles away!
-Depending on your style of accommodation, you may hear them roaring at night.
+Depending on your style of safari camp, you may hear them roaring at night.
 It’s certainly an unforgettable feeling!
 Though they are fierce predators, lions know what it means to enjoy a lazy day in the shade, as they may sleep up to 20 hours a day.
 Today, lions face obstacles such as habitat loss and poachers.
-Learn more here.

 Leopards are renowned for their agility and strength.
 They can run up to 36 miles per hour and keep that pace for long periods (unlike their cousin, the lion).
 They can leap up to 19 feet horizontally and 10 feet vertically.
 Pound for pound, leopards are the strongest of the big cats.
 They’re able to climb trees, even when carrying heavy prey, and often choose to rest on tree branches during the day.
 They often keep their prey up in the trees to ensure scavengers like hyenas, or even lions, won’t steal their meal.